sh3lk/mx/website/blog/quick_intro.md

 locally.
 We are more likely to rely on detecting errors when deploying the application services, as opposed to running end-to-end tests.

->With Service Weaver, you deploy and manage a single application binary.
+>With MX, you deploy and manage a single application binary.
 The
 >fact that it runs as separate microservices in the cloud is an implementation
 >detail: all of your tooling preserves the impression of a single application
 >binary.
 You can also easily run and test your application locally, before